youngwan-kim/SKFlatMaker/README.md

 ```

 ## For the Production
-I recommend you to make a clean workind directory when we do the central production.
+I recommend you to make a clean working directory when we do the central production.

 Also, I recommend using lxplus